Lung cancer tests

 The tests you have depend on your specific situation and may include:

 A chest x-ray is painless and can show tumours 1 cm wide or larger.
 Small tumours may not show up on an x-ray or may be hidden by other organs within the chest cavity.

-- Before the scan, you will be given an injection of dye into a vein in your arm.
-This dye is known as the contrast and it makes the pictures clearer.
-The dye may make you feel hot all over, and leave a bitter taste in your mouth, and you may feel a sudden urge to pass urine.
-The dye usually contains iodine.
-If you have had an allergic reaction to iodine or dyes during a previous scan, let the person performing the scan know in advance.
-You should also let them know if you are diabetic, have kidney disease or are pregnant.
+Immediately before the scan, you will be given an injection of a liquid dye into a vein.
+This dye is known as contrast, and it makes the pictures clearer.
+The contrast may make you feel hot all over and leave a bitter taste in your mouth, and you may have nausea (feel sick) or feel a sudden urge to pass urine (pee or wee).
+These sensations should go away quickly, but tell your doctor if you continue to feel unwell.

 Lung function test (spirometry)